iamjawa/emaildb-to-gravatar/README.md

 The "cleaner.sh" is designed to be run once all of the images have been saved to clear the root directory of all empty folders and files.
 I'm working on a solution currently that will mean that the images are not saved at all if they do not exist, rather than being saved as empty files.

+For reference, this is the MySQL database structure I was using with this project:
+Database: emails
+Table: addresses
+Columns: ID, address